tomcraven/rust-hive/README.md

 # rust-hive
-Very work in progress, plan is a rust implementation of the hive board game with an AI plugin interface
+Very work in progress, plan is a rust implementation of the hive board game with an AI